-No matter how experienced of a biker you are, riding in the snow/ice can be an intimidating and equates to one of the most dangerous conditions you can ride your motorcycle in.
+No matter how experienced a biker you are, riding in the snow/ice can be an intimidating and is one of the most dangerous conditions you can ride your motorcycle in.

 To prepare for the upcoming winter conditions, knowing what to expect when tackling snow and/or ice will only help your future journeys in harsher conditions.